open-bot/open-bot/README.md

 * Clone the repo
 * Run `yarn`
-* Run `node lib/open-bot-cli/open-bot configurate` and answer questions
+* Run `node open-bot configurate` and answer questions
 * Run `yarn run deploy-prod` to deploy the bot (takes a while)
   * Note you need to have AWS CLI tools installed and configurated
-* Run `node lib/open-bot-cli/open-bot` to gain access to the other tools, i. e. batch processing
+* Run `node open-bot` to gain access to the other tools, i. e. batch processing

 ## Contributing